≡ Menu

 Kinsella on Liberty Podcast, Episode 443.

 “Abortion: A Radically Decentralist Approach,” 2024 Annual Meeting, Property and Freedom Society, Bodrum, Turkey (Sep.
 22, 2024).
-This will also be podcast soon at the Property and Freedom Podcast as PFP284.
+This was also podcast at the Property and Freedom Podcast as PFP285.
 See: “Abortion: A Radically Decentralist Approach” (PFS 2024).
+Below please find the Shownotes provided by Grok, my own notes from which the speech was read, the transcript (cleaned up by Grok), and an Article version of the speech prepared by Grok (here: Abortion: A Radically Decentralist Libertarian Solution (Grok)).

 Panel discussion: